Academic Catalog

 We meet this mission by:

-Offering ten degree programs and nine minors, encompassing a wide range of opportunities in the field of communications.
+Offering eight degree programs and nine minors, encompassing a wide range of opportunities in the field of communications.
 Students are immersed in their degree requirements from their first semester, studying with excellent teaching faculty, and engaged with fellow majors.
 Blending major and liberal arts requirements and electives.

 Providing experience both in and out of the classroom.
 In addition to experiential learning through classes providing opportunities for producing and writing in studios or labs, and with field equipment, our students are given access from their first semester to participate in our co-curricular organizations – our network of professionally mentored student media groups – which includes two radio stations, a television channel, a newspaper, a professional production unit, a creative athletics media team, and a promotions agency.